 At the start you might find yourself hustling a lot for clients, so why not check out some websites that can source work for you?
 There’s certainly a lot of work out there.
-We’ve compiled our top list of sites providing work left, right and centre.
+We’ve compiled our top list of sites providing work left, right and centre for writers.

 Moravia is a great place to go if you’re a whizz with languages and want to find a writing job.
 If you’re lucky enough to be able to master more than one language, check out Moravia.

 This company provides translation services to a large pool of clients around the world.
 Moravia has been running for a number of years and helps their clients gain from a streamlined service that solves their linguistic qualms and cultural communication issues.